vocksel/prefabs/README.md

 - The model has a PrimaryPart
 - The model is named something unique

-With the model selected click the "Register" button.
+With the model selected click the "Add" button.
 From here you can simply copy/paste the model around as you would normally.
 The real magic happens with the next button:

 ## Update